 |Last night’s moon rising over the sea.|

 Tom bolted out of bed to join them, only moments later hollering upstairs to me as I brushed my teeth, to hurry and get outside.
-In a matter of seconds, he handed me the camera as I stood on the lanai anxious to grab a good shot of a whale they spotted breaching the surface, the steamy blow hole presenting a awe inspiring spray.
+In a matter of seconds, he handed me the camera as I stood on the lanai anxious to grab a good shot of a whale they spotted breaching the surface, the steamy blow hole presenting an awe-inspiring spray.

 |Last night’s moon high in the sky.|

-My heart leapt with excitement.
-Unfortunately, by the time I got outside I’d missed a good shot but Sarah had the photo we’ve included today using her smart phone.
+My heart leaped with excitement.
+Unfortunately, by the time I got outside, I’d missed a good shot but Sarah had the photo we’ve included today using her smartphone.